Neonic-Pheonix/AHK-Scripts/README.md

 CS:GO macro for bunny hopping and for spamming *E* to pick up weapons and grenades

 ## Matic
-AutoClicker at a rate of 60cpms and a additional b spammer at the same rate
+AutoClicker at a rate of 60cpms and an additional b spammer at the same rate

 ## QuickGoogle
 pressing `Ctrl + Shift + c` will allow you to automaticaly search google for your selected text